DuxVictorum/learnshell/learnawk/notes-01.md

 - If the action portion is left empty (i.e. no square brackets at all), the default action is to print the entire record.

 ## Awk Command Structure
-When using awk, place the entire pattern-action sequence inside single quotes.
-Place the action inside curly brackets.
+When using awk, it is best practice to:
+- Place the entire pattern-action sequence inside single quotes (`awk 'pattern { action }'`)
+- Place the action section inside curly brackets.
+- If the pattern section contains more than just a simple match pattern (e.g. an 'if' conditional) then put that section in curly brackets too.

+Each field of a record can be referenced with `$1`, `$2`, `$3`, etc.
+You can use `$0` to signify the entire record / line.

+The most common use of awk is as a filter to act on the redirected output from another command.
+For example, to print out the owner of each running process:
+> `ps -ef | awk '{print "Process #" $2, "is owned by", $1 "."}'`

 When using awk as a stand-alone command, you need to designate a file or files for awk to act upon.
 Place that filename at the end outside of the single quotes.
-> `awk '*pattern* { action }' file_name.txt`
+> `awk 'pattern { action }' file_name.txt`

 Awk can also read multiple files in order simply by listing them all in row:
-> `awk '*pattern* { action }' file_1.txt file_2.txt file_3.txt`
+> `awk 'pattern { action }' file_1.txt file_2.txt file_3.txt`

-Of course, awk can also act on the redirected output from another command.
-This is a very common use for awk.
-> `ps -ef | awk '{print "Process #" $2, "is owned by", $1 "."}'`

-Each field of a record can be referenced with `$1`, `$2`, `$3`, etc.
-You can use `$0` to signify the entire record / line.

 ## Summary of Commands in AWK
 Awk does not have very many commands.
 That makes it easier for you to learn them!
 Here is a complete list (usable in either the 'pattern' or 'action' side):